 Most of the types of assets traded in online brokerage accounts are fungible.
 Stocks, bonds, and options contracts are considered fungible assets.
 These assets are interchangeable with the assets of other investors; a share of Company A’s stock in one investor’s portfolio, for example, is identical or indistinguishable from a share in another investor’s portfolio.

 The same holds true for options contracts.
 A contract for the same security with an identical strike price and expiry date will have the same value as another contract of its kind.

-Looking at assets that are not fungible can also help to shed light on the fungible definition.
+Looking at assets that are not fungible (or non-fungible) can also be helpful to understanding fungibility’s definition.

-Lots of land are not fungible because no two are exactly alike.
-You can’t exchange an acre of farmland in California for an acre of desert in Nevada.
-Basketball cards aren’t fungible because they are all different and have unequal values depending on a variety of factors.
+Many tracts of land or real estate are not fungible because no two are exactly alike — an acre of farmland in California is not the same as an acre of desert in Nevada.

 Examples of Fungible Goods